cpojer/mootools-filemanager/README.md

 * Provides your client with the most possible convenience ( ;D )
 * Create galleries using the Gallery-Plugin

-### ToDo
+### Warning!
-  - there is a bug in SqueezBox, caused by mootools, should be fixed with mootools 1.3.1
+  - there is a bug in SqueezBox, when opening a preview the second time, caused by mootools, should be fixed with mootools 1.3.1

 How to use
 ----------